kks32-docs/2022-gns/paper.md

 # Key features

-The Graph Network Simulator (GNS) uses PyTorch and PyTorch Geometric for message passing.
+The Graph Network Simulator (GNS) uses PyTorch and PyTorch Geometric for constructing graph and learned message passing.
 GNS is highly-scalable to 100,000 vertices and more than a million edges.
 GNS supports the following features:

 - CPU and GPU training and predictions
 - Parallel training on multi-GPUs